wo-language/wo/README.md

 - Make slice append more predictable
 - Tuples as an assignable type
 - Native string and slice operations like `==` and `"".contains`
+- Package scope control and visibility
-- Run other functions besides main / package control
+- Run other functions besides main

-### See the list below for other several other more unlikely features:
+### See the list below for several unlikely but possible features:
 <details>
 <summary>
 Potential Features